School Traditions Create Community

-The Grinch Who Stole Christmas was first performed, to the delight of Upper School students, in the 1980s by beloved former theater and English teacher, the late Tony Larimer.
-In 2010, perhaps a new tradition was born when the Lower School music students and their teacher Cindy Hall, presented their version of the Dr. Seuss classic to the Lincoln Street assembly.
+The Grinch Who Stole Christmas was first performed, to the delight of Upper School students, in 1978 by beloved former theater and English teacher, the late Tony Larimer.
+In 2010, a new tradition was born when the Lower School music students and their teacher Cindy Hall presented their version of the Dr. Seuss classic to the Lincoln Street assembly.

 For as long as our school has existed, our students have presented Holiday Programs for their family members every year, just prior to winter break.
 Today, songs, dances, and skits celebrate the Christian holiday as well as the holidays and traditions of other faiths at these standing room only programs.

-Rowland Hall students have celebrated Candle and Carol, a holiday concert and service at the Cathedral Church of St. Mark, each December since 1922.
-This beautiful and thoughtful service includes many student performances and a homily.
+Rowland Hall students have participated in Candle and Carol, a holiday concert and service at the Cathedral Church of St. Mark, each December since 1917.
+This beautiful and thoughtful service includes student performances and a homily.

 The Winter Sports program officially began in 1965.
-All students, first grade through their middle school years, enjoy this Friday afternoon program during January and February, when they can choose to ski, snowboard, bowl, ice skate, and more, with their peers and teachers.
+All students in first through eighth grades enjoy this Friday afternoon program during January and February, when they can choose to ski, snowboard, bowl, ice skate, and more, with their peers and teachers.

 During an Upper School morning meeting each February since 2009, the Upper School Student Council has presented distinguished graduates with its Alumni Hall of Fame Awards.
 A student inaugurated this award, and its recipients are chosen each year by the Student Council to honor alumni for their contributions to their former school community and the community-at-large through their professions and service.
 Honorees to date have been Anthony Sweet '60, Bonnie Phillips '60, Kristi Terzian Cumming '85, Michael Billings '97, Morgan Sorensen '07, Peter Billings, Jr. '63, Kelly Hannah '90, Christina Nielson Zidow '99, Tim Brown, '85, Erica Trauba, '03, Nancy Borgenicht '60, Eric Oehlerich '94, Terri Kindness '92, Luke Flockerzi '97, Sam McConnell '95, and Keely Kelleher '03.

-The Upper School Student Council organizes the annual Battle of the Classes – a week of spirited games and competitions between the grades during April.
-Highlights of the competition are the lip sync and filmed for video.
-Each grade dons a class t-shirt designed by their grade's class officers.
+The Upper School Student Council organizes the annual Battle of the Classes—a week of spirited games and competitions between the grades during April.
+Each grade dons a class T-shirt designed by their grade's class officers.
 Regardless of which grade wins, our spirits are raised by the frivolity of the week!

-Third Grade Biographies have been presented in May for over 20 years.
+Third-Grade Biographies have been presented every May since 1986.
 Each year, each third graders chooses a biography to read and then present in a book report presentation, much to the delight of their classmates, teachers, and parents.
 Walt Disney, Albert Einstein, Michelle Obama, Rosa Parks, John Lennon, Alexander Graham Bell, Eleanor Roosevelt, and more make their appearances...in costume.

 The Hallmarker Dinner recognizes many donors who have made another successful year possible for the Annual Fund.
 Donors and class liaisons, as well as departing trustees, are recognized.
 Student musical performances are a highlight of this evening event that has taken place in early May for over two decades.